ambanum/disinfo.quaidorsay.fr-ops/README.md

 Prepare data to be copied on the server

 - Login to disinfo server
 - Create a dump of the Mattermost MySQL database on the remote server with `mysqldump -u root mattermost -p -r /tmp/dump.sql`.
-(You will find the password by decrypting the password file `ansible vault decrypt inventories/group_vars/all/vault.yml` and looking for `vault_mysql_root_password`)
+(You will find the password by decrypting the password file `ansible-vault decrypt inventories/group_vars/all/vault.yml` and looking for `vault_mysql_root_password`)
 - Create a copy of Mattermost `data` files with `mkdir -p /tmp/mattermost/data && sudo cp -a /opt/mattermost/data/ /tmp/mattermost`
 - Changes Mattermost `data` files permissions `sudo chown debian -R /tmp/mattermost/data`
 - Logout of disinfo server